Presented by Arts House and Melbourne International Arts Festival

 Producer: Michaela Coventry (Sage Arts)

-Supported by – OVERTURE was supported by the Victorian Government through Creative Victoria and the City of Melbourne through Arts House.
+Supported by – The original production of OVERTURE was supported by the Victorian Government through Creative Victoria and the City of Melbourne through Arts House.
 It was developed through Arts House’s CultureLAB; supported by Lucy Guerin Inc. through the Resident Director Program; the City of Port Phillip through the Cultural Development Fund and Maximised by Chunky Move.

 Image by – Peter Rosetzky